Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/AssociationsApi.md

 List node associations

-Returns a list of source nodes that point to (ie. are associated with) the current target node.\n
+Returns a list of source nodes that point to (ie. are associated with) the current target node.

 ### Example
 ```javascript